WoollyMittens/useful-imagefallback/README.md

 Allow or disallow the image fallbacks by adding `?imagefallback=on` or `?imagefallback=off` to the end of your url.
 This makes it harder for the functionality to be accidentally pushed to a production server.

-## How to build the script

-This project uses node.js from http://nodejs.org/

-This project uses gulp.js from http://gulpjs.com/

-The following commands are available for development:
-+ `npm install` - Installs the prerequisites.
-+ `gulp import` - Re-imports libraries from supporting projects to `./src/libs/` if available under the same folder tree.
-+ `gulp dev` - Builds the project for development purposes.
-+ `gulp dist` - Builds the project for deployment purposes.
-+ `gulp watch` - Continuously recompiles updated files during development sessions.
-+ `gulp serve` - Serves the project on a temporary web server at http://localhost:8500/.
-+ `gulp php` - Serves the project on a temporary php server at http://localhost:8500/.

 ## License

 This work is licensed under a [MIT License](https://opensource.org/licenses/MIT).
-The latest version of this and other scripts by the same author can be found on [Github](https://github.com/WoollyMittens) and at [WoollyMittens.nl](https://www.woollymittens.nl/).
+The latest version of this and other scripts by the same author can be found on [Github](https://github.com/WoollyMittens).